 - Running the goods through any export procedures and paying any associated costs,

 - Delivering those goods to the appropriate terminal,

 - Getting the goods loaded onboard the intended truck, plane, or ship,

 - And so on, until the goods reach the final destination.

-Some buyers choose EXW because it offers them the lowest cost from the seller.
-However, this Incoterm may end up costing buyers more in the end, especially if the buyer doesn’t have experience negotiating in the origin country.
+Some buyers choose EXW because it often means a lower cost from the seller.
+However, this Incoterm may end up costing buyers more in the end, especially if the buyer doesn’t have experience negotiating transportation in the origin country.
 We’ll show you why when we examine the next Incoterm.

 #2: FCA (Free Carrier)